1. How is Autumn Lakes managed?

 6. How do I get things fixed around my condominium that are the Association's responsibility?

 Residents should contact the management company to initiate a work order.
-The work order will be assigned to the Autumn Lakes' maintenance men or a contractor as appropriate.
+The work order will be assigned to management company staff or a contractor as appropriate.
 Residents can also use the Contact Us form on this website to submit a work order.

 7. How and when may I contact the management company?

-The management company, AMC Management LLC, can be contacted at 314-291-1450 on Mondays through Thursdays between 8:00 am and 5:00 pm and on Fridays between 8:00 am and 4:00 pm.
+The management company, Smith Management Group (SMG), can be contacted at 314-394-4200 on Monday through Friday between 8:00 am and 5:00 pm.
 Their phone number and address are located on the Contact Us page of this website and on the front page of the Autumn Lakes Gazette.
-In case of an after-hours emergency, call this number and a property manager will return the call.
+In case of an after-hours emergency, call 314-968-7850.
 After hours emergencies are only situations that cannot wait until normal office hours, such as a water leak.